-- Utilize InfrastructureLA and the Solid Waste and Recycling Management Subcommittee (SWARM) to discuss regional issues related to infrastructure and engage local leaders to specifically discuss current challenges surrounding sustainable waste management in Los Angeles County. - Leverage and secure funding to develop the required organic waste processing infrastructure for jurisdictions to comply with the requirements of SB 1383. - Encourage, promote, and support the development of conversion technologies as alternatives to landfills and the establishment of a streamlined and coordinated County permitting process for these facilities in the surrounding region. - Prioritize recycling organic waste and developing new organic waste recycling infrastructure capacity to convert organic waste into valuable products such as renewable energy and fuels.
+- Utilize InfrastructureLA and the Solid Waste and Recycling Management Subcommittee (SWARM) to discuss regional issues related to infrastructure and engage local leaders to specifically discuss current challenges surrounding sustainable waste management in Los Angeles County. - Leverage and secure funding to develop the required organic waste processing infrastructure for jurisdictions to comply with the requirements of SB 1383. - Encourage, promote, and support the development of conversion technologies as alternatives to landfills. - Prioritize recycling organic waste and developing new organic waste recycling infrastructure capacity to convert organic waste into valuable products such as renewable energy and fuels.

-Prepare Communities to Manage Organic Waste
+• Prepare Communities to Manage Organic Waste